spiwokv/Rtutorial/lessons/10_non_parametric_tests.md

 quantiles.
 Then it plots the values of the sample vs. quantiles.
 This plot should be linear.
 If not, it means that the distribution is right or left skewed, bimodal or non-normal in some other way.

-QQ-plot is good for visual evaluation, but for a quantitative evaluatio it is usefull to use some test of normality.
+QQ-plot is good for visual evaluation, but for a quantitative evaluation it is useful to use some test of normality.
 One of them is the test developed by Shapiro and Wilk.
 You can run it by:
 ```R
 x<-rnorm(20)